JayTurn93/Community-Cooking-Recipes/README.md

 --April 16, 2025
 We've add input functionality to login and signup page (new addition).
 Currently working on a data for recipes.
 Functionality to add recipes coming soon after data is created!

+## Update
+--April 27, 2025
+Added styling, added some recipes.
+Working on checkboxes!